Updates, commentary, training and advice on immigration and asylum law

 1. The application concerned will always be refused no matter what.

-2. If the application was for entry clearance, future applications for entry clearance will automatically be refused for a period of ten years from the date of deception.
+2. Future applications for entry clearance will automatically be refused for a period of ten years from the date of refusal of the application in which the deception was used.

-Paragraph 9.8.1 combined with 9.8.7 row (f) means that where an applicant used deception in an application for entry clearance, any new application will be refused for a period of ten years from the deception.
+Paragraph 9.8.1 combined with 9.8.7 row (f) means that where an applicant used deception (“previously breached immigration laws“) in an application, any application for entry clearance will be refused for a period of ten years from the deception.

 Example